Difference between a cellar spider and a brown recluse spider?

 Nobody wants to see spiders around their homes.
 The issue is, why are they there?
 They are predators, so an abundant food source must be available, like insects.
 The best way to resolve this issue is to remove that food source and any other conditions that are conducive to the spiders.
-Call your local Orkin branch office and request an inspection by a highly trained Orkin Pest Specialist who will assess the extent of the problem and develop a customized solution to fit your needs.
+Call us and request an inspection by a highly trained Orkin Pest Specialist who will assess the extent of the problem and develop a customized solution to fit your needs.

 Our Pest Library

 Find out more about your suspects

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.